Sedation Services

 Afraid of needles?

-We apply numbing gel first so you barely feel the injection!
+We can apply numbing gel first so you barely feel the injection!

 Nitrous Oxide